UNDERSTANDING ALUMINUM EXTRUSION PROFILE TYPES

 The aluminum extrusion (also known by 'aluminum frames') forming process is a bulk plastic deformation process.
 First, a billet of aluminum is preheated to a specified temperature that is still comfortably below the material melting point in order to facilitate the plastic flow of the material.

 The heated billet is then forced through a tooling die that is designed to shape and form the billet into the corresponding profile cross section.
-This industrial extrusion process is analogous to the culinary technique used to make different types of pasta; and also a technique seen to form shapes in the children’s toy, Play-Doh.
+This industrial extrusion process is analogous to the culinary technique used to make different types of pasta; it is also a technique seen to form shapes in the children’s toy, Play-Doh.

 Advantages of Aluminum Extrusion